UCSD-E4E/coral-reef-mapping/hardware/README.md

 #### General:
 - In choosing what decoupling capacitors to put in the design, we just followed datasheets directly.
 Don't forget to put them in - Rob and I spent two days straight trying to figure out why a multilexed 7-segment LED driver couldn't light up more than 2-3 segments at a time, and the issue was that we were missing a capacitor from Vcc to GND.
 Perhaps a capacitor should be added directly by the battery.
 - Be super scrutinous and thorough when looking at datasheets.
 Not doing this can lead to big annoying problems, especially with the cost and delay of ordering hardware.
 For example, Rob and I originally ordered common-anode 7-segment displays but common cathode 7-segment LED drivers.
+- When searching on Mouser - filtering parts by certain categories can be great, but can also be dangerous since not every given product will have a value/marking for every possible sorting category.
+For example - let's say you're looking for LEDs and you want to just look at orange ones.
+Not every orange LED will be marked as orange in the "illumination color" setting, so if you filter to just see orange LEDs, you might end up missing some.
+Most conventional products are labeled correctly in all cases but it is a good thing to watch out for.

 ![screen shot 2018-10-29 at 8 21 41 pm](https://user-images.githubusercontent.com/38843343/47687781-603ee480-dbb8-11e8-9dee-bec41aa81f1b.png)